-14. Dematerialization of Shares & : Over 98.50% of equity shares have been dematerialized as on 31st March, 2019.

-Trading in equity shares of your Company in Stock Exchange is permitted only in dematerialized mode w.e.f.
-24th August, 2000 as per notification issued by SEBI.
+14. Dematerialization of Shares & : Over 98,50% of eauity shares have been dematerialized as on 31st March, 2019.
+Trading in equity shares of your Company in Stock Exchange is permitted only in

 To facilitate the investors in having easy access to Demat system, the Company has signed agreements with both the depositories viz.
 National Securities Depositary Ltd. (NSDL) and Central Depositary Services (India) Ltd. (CDSL).